-As the Academy’s children grew, the Academy’s mission expanded, with exploration of ABA-infused vocational services and adult day services underway.
+As the Academy’s children grew, the Academy’s mission expanded, with the exploration of ABA-infused vocational services and adult day services underway.
 To encompass the organization’s expanded mission and offerings, the Board of Directors, following staff lead, voted in late 2018 to re-brand.
-They chose the name “The Unumb Center for Neurodevelopment” to honor of the founders’ leadership and award-winning advocacy work in South Carolina and across the nation on behalf of families with autism.
+They chose the name “The Unumb Center for Neurodevelopment” in honor of the founders’ leadership and award-winning advocacy work in South Carolina and across the nation on behalf of families with autism.

 The mission of The Unumb Center for Neurodevelopment is to help individuals with autism reach their full potential by providing comprehensive evidence-based services and collaborative solutions for the needs of the autism community.